-Most comprehensive orthodontic treatment will involve the use of braces or aligners.
+Most comprehensive orthodontic treatments will involve the use of braces or aligners.
 In either case, your treatment involves minor movement of your teeth to correct misalignment.
 This ensures both a straight smile and an even bite.

 However, braces are not the only stage needed for a permanent orthodontic solution.
 Once your braces have been taken off, the retention phase begins.
 It is vitally important to follow through with retention to maintain your newly straight smile after treatment.
 Your final orthodontic results depend on your retainer, so be sure to keep your appointments with Drs.
-Teruyuki Hatakeyama, Ashlie Petrilli, and Thomas Hatakeyama even after your braces have been removed.
+Teruyuki Hatakeyama and Thomas Hatakeyama even after your braces have been removed.

 There are a few distinct types of retainers that may be recommended to you: